SU(3) symmetry in theory of a weakly interacting gas of spin-1 atoms with Bose-Einstein condensate: The ground state structure and excitations

 The spectrum given by Eq.~(\ref{eq:4.19}) is independent of magnetic field and represents the gapless Bogoliubov mode modified by the interaction of internal degrees of freedom.
 At small momenta, it represents the phonon excitations,

 where $c$ is a speed of sound.
 The requirement for the speed of sound to be real leads to the stability condition $U(0)+(4/3)J(0)>0$ obtained above.

-Two other spectra $\omega_{{\bf p}z}^{\rm ({\rm I})}$ and $\omega_{{\bf p}x}^{\rm ({\rm II})}$ describe the excitations related to the internal degrees of freedom, or "spin-quadrupole" waves.
+Two other spectra $\omega_{{\bf p}z}$ and $\omega_{{\bf p}x}^{(1)}$ describe the excitations related to the internal degrees of freedom or "spin-quadrupole" waves.
 When the applied magnetic field is zero ($h=0$), both spectra become identical so that the system is described by two types of single-particle excitations.
-Note that the quadratic form determined by Eq.~(\ref{eq:4.10}) must be positive definite.
-This requirement implies $J({\bf p})-J(0)>0$ at any momentum ${\bf p}$, moreover $J(0)<0$ for ferromagnetic ordering.
-It is worth stressing that in contrast to the previous studies of spin-1 Bose-Einstein condensates \cite{Ohmi,Ho,Ueda,Kurn}, both spectra depends on the interaction parameter that is absolutely clear for the system of interacting atoms.
-This is due to the fact that we do not parameterize the interaction by the corresponding scattering lengths.
-Indeed, in doing so, $J({\bf p})=J(0)={4\pi\hbar^{2}a_{s}/m}$, where $a_{s}$ is the corresponding scattering length and the spectra become independent of the interaction parameters.
+Note that the quadratic form determined by Eqs.~(\ref{eq:4.10}), (\ref{eq:4.15}) must be positive definite.
+This requirement implies $J({\bf p})-J(0)>0$ at any momentum ${\bf p}$.
+It is worth stressing that in contrast to the previous studies of spin-1 Bose-Einstein condensates \cite{Ohmi,Ho,Ueda,Kurn}, both spectra depend on the interaction parameter that is absolutely clear for the system of interacting atoms.
+This is due to the fact that we do not parametrize the interaction by the corresponding scattering lengths.
+Indeed, in doing so, $J({\bf p})=J(0)={4\pi\hbar^{2}a/m}$, where $a$ is the scattering length and the spectra become independent of the interaction parameters.
 Therefore, the description of the interaction effects in ultracold gases by the scattering length represents a sufficiently rough approximation that does not take into account the local character of interaction.
-The role of nonlocal interaction was recently discussed for ultracold Bose \cite{JPhysB,JPhysB2} and Fermi \cite{Ferm-nonloc1,Fermi-nonloc2} gases.
+The role of nonlocal interaction was recently discussed for ultracold Bose \cite{JPhysB,JPhysB2} and Fermi \cite{Hazlett,Caballero,Ferm-nonloc1} gases.

-Finally, if the interaction Hamiltonian is SU(2) symmetric so that it contains the spin operators $S^{i}$ only, then the ferromagnetic state of spin-1 condensate is characterized by the following spectra of single-particle excitations \cite{APS,PelPelSl}:
+If the interaction Hamiltonian is SU(2) symmetric, so that it is bilinear in spin operators $S^{i}$ and does not include the quadrupole operators, then the ferromagnetic state of spin-1 condensate is characterized by the following spectra of single-particle excitations \cite{APS,PelPelSl}:

 which are in agreement with other studies \cite{Ho,Ohmi,Ueda} if the interaction is taken to be of the contact type,